Skip to main content

 secureconnectbutton.png

-1. In the upper right hand corner of the screen, click Return to Cisco Plus Secure Connect.
+1. In the upper right hand corner of the screen, click Return TO SECURE CONNECT.

 Once the tunnel is established traffic will not flow until traffic, such as a ping, is sent from the network where the private application resides.
 Once this is complete, traffic will flow bidirectionally.